brenns10/tcga/README.md

 * `tcga.pattern`: This module contains the actual implementation of the pattern recovery algorithm.
 Its only function is `tcga.pattern.dag_pattern_recover()`.
-* `tcga.compare`: Contains objective functions for the pattern recovery algorithm.
-New objective functions should be modeled after those in this package.
+* `tcga.compare`: Contains objective functions and implementations of the boolean functions.

 ### Utilities